DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 chmod +x ~/ROMs/arcade/2spicy.lindbergh/disk0/elf/apacheM.elf
 ```

-Finally you can add a configuration file for each game.
-In there you can set things like fullscreen mode, resolution, controller mappings etc. The file needs to be named `lindbergh.conf`and it has to be placed in the same directory as the ELF/game file, for example:
+Finally you may add a configuration file for each game.
+In there you can set things like fullscreen mode, resolution, controller mappings etc. This file needs to be named `lindbergh.conf`and it has to be placed in the same directory as the ELF/game file, for example:
 ```
 ~/ROMs/arcade/2spicy.lindbergh/disk0/elf/lindbergh.conf
 ```